thepinetree/tpl_tables/ssb-dbgen/README.md

+Star Schema Benchmark data generator
+==

+This branch has been updated to fix building of the utility on Linux.

+Original problems with the utility remain, such as crashes.
+Generate each table individually:
+* ./dbgen -s 10 -T s
+* ./dbgen -s 10 -T d
+* ./dbgen -s 10 -T p
+* ./dbgen -s 10 -T c
+* ./dbgen -s 10 -T l

+Original Readme
+--
-Note: In our research paper we use the SSB instead of SSBM Version of 2/28/10:
+Note: In ~~our research paper we~~~ the original paper the authors use the SSB instead of SSBM Version of 2/28/10:
 Cardinality of supplier fixed to follow benchmark spec: now 2000*SF (previously was 10000*SF, in error): line 226, driver.c